deepali04/LZW-Compression/README.md

 # Important points:
 ~~~
 1. BufferedReader and BufferedWriter for reading and writing to files.
 2. For encoding, Compressing.java file is used.
-It will generate compressed (lzw) file.
+It will generate compressed (LZW) file.
 3. For decoding compressed file, Decompressing.java is used.
 It will generate decoded text file, whose contents will be same as the initial input file.
 4. The compression file is created using charset UTF_16BE and stored in 16-bit format.
 ~~~